DeLuks2006/parsELF/README.md

 ## About:

 This *bombastic ELF parser* is just a little project to get comfortable with assembly and ELF files.
-Also this kind of project was suggested for me to do by bextr and other members of tmpout!
+Also this kind of project was suggested for me to do by vrzh and other members of tmpout!

+## Credit:

+Big thanks to polprog for helping out with the project and vrzh for getting me to do this!

 ## Issues
 - PRINTH stuck in infinite loop and ITOA fails, needs proper error handling and stuff